 On hindsight, I should have purchased two boxes from Yuen Fatt and get a box of different Shanghai mooncakes from Yu Kong.
 With no intention to buy too many mooncakes, I left the shop empty-handed but made a mental note to revisit the bakery after Mid-Autumn Festival.

-Then, I resumed the hike, following the shortest path, which I had mapped out before the trip, to Kluang Coffee Powder Factory.
-Frankly, if I were to revisit Kluang and going to the bakeries again, I would use Grab — only if I have mobile data roaming.
+I resumed the hike, using the shortest path, which I had mapped out before the trip, to Kluang Coffee Powder Factory.
+If I were to revisit Kluang and going to the bakeries again, I would use Grab car — provided I have mobile data roaming.

 Half an hour later, I came across a cafe called Cow Cow Yogurt (恋上酸奶牛) and decided to take a break, get out of the noon heat, have some yogurt and lunch.
 At 11:40am on a weekday, I was the only customer in the cafe.
 Well, it was still early and the cafe had just opened for business at 11am.